Genusbiz/docs/developers/defining-the-application-model/object-class-property/modify-an-object-class-property/display.md

 When Auto Complete is disabled, the key is displayed instead of the name of the object defined for the referenced object class.
 It is also not possible to type a key or a name to automatically look up a new object when entering a value.

 This is possible for both foreign keys and primary keys, but the main usage is for object classes where the primary key is also a meaningful value to the user.
-For example, in a <span style="FONT-STYLE: italic">Bank Account object class, where the <span style="FONT-STYLE: italic">Bank Account No is also the primary key, the Enable Auto Complete can be cleared to make it possible to both enter and display the value in a form or a table.
+For example, in a *Bank Account object class*, where the *Bank Account No* is also the primary key, the Enable Auto Complete can be cleared to make it possible to both enter and display the value in a form or a table.

 **Important****:** Auto Complete requires that the object you are looking up, has a default view defined.
 For example, the property Department in the object Employee has Auto Complete enabled.
 If the object Department has no default view, you have to define a default view for the object Department.